-Evelyn tucked the blanket under her guest and did not trouble to whisper the black or white kittens conversation as she moved toward the sink.
+Evelyn tucked the blanket under her guest mindful of the propped-up leg and did not trouble to whisper the black or white kittens conversation as she moved toward the sink.
 She was a tall woman with unfashionable hips and a long chestnut braid swinging down her back.
 She reminded Bride of someone she had seen in the movies, not a recent one but something made in the forties or fifties when film stars had distinguishing faces unlike now when hairstyles alone separated one star from another.
-But she could not put a name to the memory-actress or film.
-Little Raisin, on the other hand, resembled no one Bride had ever seen-paper white skin, ebony hair, neon eyes undetermined age.
+But she could not put a name to the memory actress or film.
+Little Raisin, on the other hand, resembled no one Bride had ever seen-milk white skin. ebony hair, neon eyes, undetermined age.
 What had Evelyn said?
 "That's where she was when we found her?"
 In the rain.

-Steve and Evelyn's home seemed to be a converted studio or machine shop: one large space containing table, chairs, sink, wood burning cook stove and the scratchy family a wall stood a wooden loom with mounts couch Bride lay on.
+Steve and Evelyn's house seemed to be a converted studio or machine shop: one large space containing table, chairs, sink, wood burning cook stove and the scratchy couch Bride lay on.
+Against a wall stood a loom with baskets of yarn nearby.
 Above was a skylight that needed a good power cleaning.
-All over the room light unaided by electricity, moved like water-a shadow here could be gone in an instant, a shaft hitting a copper pot might take minutes to dissolve.
+All over the room light, unaided by electricity, moved like water-a shadow here could be gone in an instant, a shaft hitting a copper pot might take minutes to dissolve.
 An open door to the rear revealed a room where two beds, one of rope another of iron, stood.
-Something meaty, like chicken, roasted in the oven while mother and daughter chopped mushrooms and green peppers at the obviously home made table.
+Something meaty, like chicken, roasted in the oven while Evelyn and the girl chopped mushrooms and green peppers at the obviously home made table.
 Without warning they began to sing.
+"This land is my land; this land is your land...."
 Bride quickly dashed a bright memory of Dearest humming some blues song while washing panty hose in the sink, little Lula Ann looking on.
-Eventually she did fall asleep only to be awakened by Steve accompanied by a very old, rumpled doctor.
-"This Walt," said Steve.
+Eventually she did fall asleep only to be awakened around noon by Steve accompanied by a very old, rumpled doctor.
+"This is Walt," said Steve.